Do you ever wish you had more hours in your day? That you are NEVER going to get through your to-do list?

 3. There Is No One Size Fits All Organizational System

-Yes, a home organization book or two or three, and planners etc can be really helpful in organizing your home and work life!
+Yes, a planner can be really helpful in organizing your home and your life!
 But unfortunately there is no universal approach to solve the problem of feeling overwhelmed and too busy in your life.

-Each of us has so many different variables to consider… age, how much support we have, the size of our household, and ages of our kids, how many hours we work, our health…
+Each of us has so many different variables to consider… age, how much support we have, the size of our household, ages of our kids, how many hours we work, our health etc.

 Different Ways Of Organizing Your Time

-Instead, I encourage you to try lots of different approaches.
-Work out how to measure success, give the approach time to work and review and evaluate what worked and what didn’t.
+Instead, I encourage you to try a few different approaches.
+Work out how to measure success, give the strategy time to work, and review and evaluate what worked and what didn’t.

 For example, my approach to cleaning my house on a regular basis has varied a lot over the years.